Tshembani04/Image-Carousel-Mtn/README.md

 Before you run this project please run `npm i` to install all the node modules and dependencies 😀

+Visit this site https://image-carousel-mtn.vercel.app/ live preview but still needs my time to fix the mobile responsiveness.

 ## Development server